omegaml/omegaml/docs/source/quickstart/usp.rst

       scipy, scikit-learn, Tensorflow, Pytorch, Jupyter Lab & Jupyter Notebook.
 Other libraries and frameworks are easy to integrate as plugins.
     * Components at its core: Python, Flask, Celery, MongoDB and RabbitMQ.
-    * Cloud deployments: somega|ml is ready-made to work with Docker and Kubernetes, however can also be run on "bare metal" easily.
+    * Cloud deployments: somega-ml is ready-made to work with Docker and Kubernetes, however can also be run on "bare metal" easily.

     The application of well known backend components like MongoDB and RabbitMQ is both a unique feature and an advantage over platforms that introduce new, often complex technologies.
-This means omega|ml is easy to integrate and operate because its core components are already known, battle tested -- and skills are widly available.
+This means omega-ml is easy to integrate and operate because its core components are already known, battle tested -- and skills are widly available.
 In contrast, the same is not true for many other platforms, which typically introduce new, highly specialised technologies (e.g. Spark, Kafka, Flink).

-    At the same time omega|ml is designed from the ground up as an open framework that provides a unified API to any third-party database, data science framework or cloud platform.
+    At the same time omega-ml is designed from the ground up as an open framework that provides a unified API to any third-party database, data science framework or cloud platform.
 This means that even otherwise more complex backends can be effectively provided to data product teams so they can move fast, while specialist DevOps providers can concentrate on efficient platform operations.